-Meet MSc Innovation, Entrepreneurship & Management students
+Meet an MSc Innovation, Entrepreneurship & Management student

 MSc International Health Management

-This programme combines business-focussed teaching and cutting-edge research, giving students the chance to learn from internationally recognised faculty at the forefront of health management research.
+MSc International Health Management (now MSc Global Health Management) combines business-focussed teaching and cutting-edge research, giving students the chance to learn from internationally recognised faculty at the forefront of health management research.
 The programme is specifically designed to give an overview of the UK health system and its application in a global context.

 Meet an MSc International Health Management student